moonblade/homelab-iac/README.md

   Since I had no other choice got an external enclosure for it and a multiplug and connected it to my setup and added it as a thinvolume and mounted it.

+- **Jan 14, 2025**

+The disk is going to be the death of me.
+Can't figure out why its not working with transmission or longhorn.
+Removed any use of lvm and connecting directly now.
+Its not helping much though.